 Swami is my friend, and I love my confidant.
 He’s always there to guide me.
 And I will always support his cause.
 I express my feelings through comments on Swami’s posts, and he shows up in my dream to respond.
 At times, I write posts about him.
 He indirectly mentions my interactions with him as a few lines in his posts!
 That’s my relationship with my beloved Swami.

-Nevertheless, if you read most of my comments on others’ posts, I refrain from talking about Swami in those.
+Nevertheless, I refrain from writing comments on forums about Swami or talking much about him to anyone (unless someone asks).
 Why?
 Am I ashamed of following his teachings?
 Am I wishing to show my greatness by suppressing his?
 Absolutely not!
 In fact, the reason is the exact opposite.
-I love and value my Swami way too much to hurt him.
+I love and value my Swami way too much to bother him.
 Nothing gives Swami more grief than to see his name cause discord between people.

 Someone may say, “I love Krishna, Buddha, or Christ.”